alexpaull/aem_crud_engine/README.md

 ===============
 AEM Crud Engine is a tool that can be used to search the JCR using XPath, QueryBuilder, or a Simple Query UI.
 The tool allows you to take the results from your query and make bulk updates utilizing Sling Pipes.

+This Project was to become more familiar with the under documented Sling Pipes.
+I provided some documention in the ReadME with sample Sling Pipes.

+This Project was not tested for Production use.

 This a content package project generated using the AEM Multimodule Lazybones template.

 ## Setup